 Then add the chicken back to the pan along with the broccoli crowns, cook for 3-4 additional minutes until the broccoli is just cooked.

-Remove the pan from the heat, and stir in the lime juice.
+Remove the pan from the heat, and stir in the lime juice and fish sauce.
 Taste to adjust the seasonings, and serve immediately with your choice of sides.

 - Category: Paleo